Children and Adolescents with Emotional, Behavioral, and Mental Health Challenges

 - National Child Traumatic Stress Network (NCTSN): Military Children and Families.
 Resources for families, educators, and health and social services professionals about family functioning and support and stressors related to relocation, parental separation during deployment, family reunification and reintegration, and traumatic grief.

-health of military family members and on the well being of children.
-Includes toolkits for adults who work with children and adolescents whose parents are in the military.
-Also includes information about accessing mental health care in TRICARE, the Department of Defense worldwide health care program for uniformed service members, retirees, and their families and survivors.
+Information about accessing mental health care in TRICARE, the Department of Defense worldwide health care program for uniformed service members, retirees, and their families and survivors.

 - Zero to Three: Coming Together Around Military Families.
 Information and resources for professionals and families about the needs of infants and children from birth to age 3 whose parents are experiencing military deployment, reunification, and relocation.

 - See the federal interagency policy committee report, Strengthening Our Military Families: Meeting America's Commitment (2011).

 - Also see the National Center for Children in Poverty (NCCP) brief, Trauma Faced by Children of Military Families: What Every Policymaker Should Know (2010).